Understanding The Nursing Diagnosis For Schizophrenia

 Risk factors and causes of schizophrenia

 Researchers haven’t pinpointed exactly what causes schizophrenia.
-However, they’ve identified certain risk factors that may put people at a higher risk of developing it.
+However, they’ve identified certain risk factors that may put people at a higher risk of developing the condition.
 These factors include:

 • Having family members with schizophrenia